-Since the introduction in 2019 of amendments to the PRC Trademark Law providing stronger tools for combatting bad faith trademark registrations, Chinese authorities have begun changing their examination practices in ways which increase the burden of proof on pirates to prove their good faith and reduce the burdens in various ways on victim brand owners.
+Since the introduction in 2019 of amendments to the PRC Trademark Law providing stronger tools for combatting bad faith trademark registrations, Chinese authorities have begun changing their examination practices in ways that increase the burden of proof on pirates to prove their good faith and reduce the burdens in various ways on victim brand owners.
 One notable example of the latter is a recent invalidation handled by the Trademark Review and Adjudication Department (“TRAD”) against a bad faith pirate of a Heineken trademark.

 As explained below, in this case, the TRAD recognized evidence demonstrating the registrant’s bad faith intent based on a tape-recorded admission by the pirate furnished by a private investigator whose work was witnessed by local notaries.
 Prior to this decision, the TRAD, Trademark Office (“TMO”) and Beijing courts had generally ignored oral admissions of bad faith, and for reasons that have never been clearly explained.

-Notwithstanding this long-standing restriction, it has been a best practice for victim brand owners to submit recordings of damning admissions by pirates in support of opposition and invalidations in the hope that they might indirectly influence the examiners’ view of the case, or in the hope that the day would eventually come when Chinese authorities would begin to formally recognizing and relying upon such evidence to satisfy the petitioner’s burden of proving bad faith.
-This new Heineken cases suggests that this day may now have arrived.
+Notwithstanding this long-standing restriction, it has been a best practice for victim brand owners to submit recordings of damning admissions by pirates in support of opposition and invalidations in the hope that they might indirectly influence the examiners’ view of the case, or in the hope that the day would eventually come when Chinese authorities would begin formally recognizing and relying upon such evidence to satisfy the petitioner’s burden of proving bad faith.
+This new Heineken case suggests that this day may now have arrived.

 The “HEI NI KEN” Case